copyright ©2004 A. Zuiderent

 in the pedigree appear twice, three times or even hundreds if we go back many

-ancestors), in English it is know as “Pedigree Collapse”.
-It will also be claer
+in English it is know as “Pedigree Collapse”.
+It will also be claer that many

-that many inhabitants of Europe will descent from Charlemagne, the main problem
+inhabitants of Europe will descent from Charlemagne, the main problem however

-however is to prove it.
-This is practically – with much luck – only possible if
+is to prove it.
+This is practically – with much luck – only possible if a big

 This